luizabrs/luizabrs.github.io/_posts/2024-06-04-debianpackage.md

 ### And what's the meaning of `apt`?

-Debian `apy`, short for Advanced Package Tool is a package management system used by Debian and its derivatives to handle the installation, update, and removal of software packages.
+Debian `apt`, short for Advanced Package Tool is a package management system used by Debian and its derivatives to handle the installation, update, and removal of software packages.

 `apt` simplifies all the instalation tree by searching for dependencies and retrieving packages from repositories.
 It uses various command-line tools, such as `apt-get` and `apt`.
 Ah, and just for record a doubt that I had for a long time: `apt` is intended to simplify package management for users, while `apt-get` is more suited for scripting and detailed package management tasks, in other words, `apt` is a cuter version of `apt-get`.